 It’s one thing to bust your ass like this when you have a plan.

 The whole notion of ‘hustle and grind’ only makes sense if you’re actually working a plan.
-And that was our problem.
+And that was the problem.

-And then everything grew so fast that we didn’t have time to go back and make a plan.
-So there we were with no strategy, no mission, no purpose... heck, we didn’t even have financials!
+And then everything grew so fast that we didn’t make time to go back and make a plan.
+So there we were with no strategy, no mission, no bigger purpose... heck, we didn’t even have financials.